 Fish prefer early morning and evening sun to the bright sun of midday.
 Morning sun warms the shallows, creating more comfortable water temperatures for fish to feed.
 Late morning is best when the sun has had more of a chance to warm the shallows.
 This is particularly true during early spring in shallows with dark or mud bottoms because dark areas absorb heat more rapidly than light sandy bottoms.

 Warm water temperatures make bait fish more active and available to game fish on cool early-spring days.
 On hot sunny days, fish move to cooler, deeper waters to stay comfortable.
-High-heat conditions make shallow and top water lures and bait best only in the early morning and late afternoon when cooler temperatures and lower light levels allow fish to cruise the shallows for meals.
+High-heat conditions make shallow and top water lures and fishing bait best only in the early morning and late afternoon when cooler temperatures and lower light levels allow fish to cruise the shallows for meals.

 In midday, hot water surface temperature, decreased surface oxygen and occasional increasing winds cause fish to move deeper.
 In these conditions, deep fishing baits, rigs and lures are best.